 How Enterprise Data Warehouse Impacts Businesses: Concept and Benefits Explained

-In this post, we’re going to figure out what an enterprise data warehouse is, consider the components of a data warehouse, and how to build one for your business.
+In this post, I am going to figure out what an enterprise data warehouse is, consider its components, gains for various industries, and how to implement one for your company.
+So, let's get started!

 An enterprise data warehouse (EDW) is a centralized repository that arranges and stores all the business data for analytics requests and reporting.
 The information can be extracted from different data sources like Enterprise Resource Planning (ERP) systems, Customer Relationship Management (CRM) systems, or physical recordings.
 As a result, enterprises can process large data sets from a single place using a data warehouse without managing multiple databases.